vinhpham42/Molex-rio/README.md

 7. Correct if needed, then repeat step 6, with each header.
 8. Use rubbing alcohol and a light brush to clean board if needed.

+Ordering:
+1. Go to www.Digikey.com
+2. Click on "Cart", then "View Cart"
+3. Upload file named "Digikey Molex Rio Order" to the cart
+4. When Propted for file Mapping, select "Quantity" then "Digi-Key Part Number" in the drop down box.
+5. Lastly click on "Add to cart" to finish